ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/filter-text/index.md

 - `filterText: string` The value to filter by.
 - `returns: boolean` Set to `true` if the value passes the filter, otherwise `false`.

-The following is an example of a `textCustomComparator` that mimics the current implementation of ag-Grid.
+The following is an example of a `textCustomComparator` that mimics the current implementation of AG Grid.
 This can be used as a template to create your own.

 <snippet>